spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/changing-the-state-of-order-items.md

 ## Reference information: Changing the state of order items

-You can set different statuses for your order.
-The following table describes the statuses you can select:
+The following table describes the states you can select for order items.

 | ORDER STATUS | DESCRIPTION |
 | --- | --- |